ps-tuebingen-courses/pl1-lecture-notes/src/12-meta-interpretation/meta-interpretation.md

 A particularly pleasing and important property of this interpreter below is that it is _compositional_, meaning that all recursive calls of `eval` are only on subparts of the original expression.
-This means that it becomes particularly easy to reason about program equivalence in the object-language in terms of program equivalence in the meta-language: Two object-language expressions are equivalent if their
+This means that it becomes particularly easy to reason about program equivalence in the object language in terms of program equivalence in the meta-language: Two object-language expressions are equivalent if their
-"denotations" as meta-level expressions are equivalent in the meta-level.
+"denotations" as meta-level expressions are equivalent on the meta-level.

 Compositionality is the cornerstone of denotational semantics.
 A denotational semantics can be thought of as a compositional interpreter in which the meta-language is mathematics.
-Compositionality also has a rather practical side-effect: It means that we can implement the interpreter in the internal visitor style that  we learned about [at the beginning of the course](../03-arithmetic-expressions/arithmetic-expressions.md) (recall that the internal visitor  style enforces compositionality).
+Compositionality also has a rather practical side effect: It means that we can implement the interpreter in the internal-visitor style that  we learned about [at the beginning of the course](../03-arithmetic-expressions/arithmetic-expressions.md) (recall that the internal visitor-style enforces compositionality).
-Recommended exercise: Re-implement the interpreter as an internal visitor.
+Recommended exercise: Reimplement the interpreter as an internal visitor.

 ```scala mdoc
 enum Exp: